ataylor89/rsa/README.md

 Before we get into the details of RSA encryption, we will explain the design of our project, and define some of the words that we use.

-We will also give some examples of symmetric key cryptography and asymmetric key cryptography.

-The RSA algorithm is a form of asymmetric key cryptography.

-The RSA algorithm can also be used for public key cryptography.

-Public key cryptography is a special case of asymmetric key cryptography, and we will explain this later on.

 ## Design

 The project is organized into many modules.
 A module is a Python file.